PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 11:47:00
+Last updated: 2024-04-06 11:47:33
-Random Quote: I wish you could live to see the world we make. - Arthur Harrow
+Random Quote: Want to know what God thinks of money?
+Take a look at who he gives it to. - Pacho Herrera